roomate/Chess-and-Tic-Tac-Toe/README.md

 The classes are **Position_Echec**, **Coup_Echec**, and **Piece**. **Position_Echec** naturally describes the chessboard, somewhat in the same manner that **Position_Morpion**.
 **Coup_Echec** describes chess's move and **Piece** is the basic building block of the chessboard. **Piece** derives from the more fundamental class **Type_Piece** which states the name, the value and a list of the possible relative displacement allowed for a piece.
-Each piece stores its colors and position on the chessboard.
+Each piece stores its color and position on the chessboard.

 ## ❌ ⭕ Tic-Tac-Toe